DAI-Lab/PyGridSim/README.md

 In this short tutorial we will guide you through a series of steps that will help you getting started with **PyGridSim**.

 TODO: Create a step by step guide here.
+Also figure out how to ensure prerequisites properly.

 # What's next?